 Lockdown has changed life for so many people, in so many ways.
 But what about when new life is due to begin in lockdown?
 The thought of giving birth can be daunting, especially for people who are pregnant whilst the coronavirus pandemic is affecting the world.

 We spoke to some new mums who have given birth during coronavirus to ask, what is it like to be pregnant during a pandemic?

 There are some reasons to celebrate being pregnant during a pandemic.
 One being that morning sickness is a lot easier to deal with if you don’t have to go anywhere!
-No longer do pregnant women have to fear throwing up in a meeting or on the bus, as they’re probably only a few seconds away from the toilet at all times.
+No longer do pregnant people have to fear throwing up in a meeting or on the bus, as they’re probably only a few seconds away from the toilet at all times.
 Small blessings!

 Of course, morning sickness still isn’t pleasant.
 If you feel that yours is very extreme then it might be hyperemesis gravidarum, which often requires hospital treatment.
 Make sure to get in touch with your doctor if this is the case.

 Being pregnant in lockdown is going to be very different for everybody – pregnancy is such a personal experience.
 But, it’s safe to say that if you’re pregnant for the first time during lockdown, it’s going to be more challenging than if it’s your third pregnancy and you’re used to the process.

 Be kind to yourself and take each day as it comes.
 There are some really helpful pregnancy tracker apps which walk you through your baby’s development a day at a time.
 Resources like these might help you to make sense of the changes you’ll experience in your body.

 Depending on where you live and how strict restrictions are in your country, going to the hospital for scans and check-ups might be a different process than what you might have expected.
 In some countries, partners aren’t able to attend appointments with pregnant people for safety reasons.
 To be best prepared, make sure to ask what you can expect in advance.